Mahun10/aws-resilient-infra/README.md

 ### Note

-Infrastructure was intentionally decommissioned after validation to optimize cloud costs.
+The live application is no longer publicly accessible because the AWS infrastructure was intentionally decommissioned after validation to avoid ongoing cloud costs.

-Deployment and security validation screenshots are included as evidence of successful end-to-end functionality.
+Screenshots of the live HTTPS deployment and AWS WAF security validation are included below as evidence that the infrastructure was successfully deployed, tested, and functional.
 ### Result

 The application is now accessible securely over HTTPS, with TLS termination handled by the Application Load Balancer.